194 Myrtle Street, SW, Rome, GA 30161

 A sailor was blindfolded and asked to run his finger down the long list of “known dead”.
 His finger stopped at the name of Charles Graves of Rome, Georgia.
 Mr. Alford Graves and Mrs. Lucy Graves had waited four years for the return of their son’s body.
 Mrs. Graves wanted him brought home for burial.
 The War Department agreed to her request, but decided to honor America’s Known Soldier with a parade down Fifth Avenue in New York.
 Accompanying his flag draped coffin was an honor guard of Admirals, Generals, three Governors, five U.S. Senators, members of Congress, the Secretary of War and the Mayor of New York.
 President Warren Harding spoke about Charles and the other young men who had paid the ultimate price in the “great war”.
 On April 6, 1922, Charles was laid to rest in the cemetery at Antioch Church.
 Charles would not stay in this grave for long.
 Plans were developed to create a more prominent gravesite in a special memorial garden section of Myrtle Hill Cemetery where no burials had been allowed.
 After his mother’s death, his brother agreed to move the body to this site.
 There were Romans who felt his mother’s wishes should be kept.
 A hearing for a court injunction was set.
 Late on the night before the hearing, a group of citizens went to Antioch and removed the coffin by lantern light.
 They brought it to Myrtle Hill and buried it in the place where it is now located.
 Thus, Charles Graves, America’s Known Soldier, was buried for the third and final time on September 22, 1923.

 Nathan Bedford Forrest Monument

-Located at the entrance to the plaza, this monument honors General Forrest, a dashing cavalryman and a popular hero of the Civil War.
-The monument was erected by the United Daughters of the Confederacy to honor Forrest for his role in capturing a Union raiding party led by Colonel Abel Streight in 1863.
+Also located at the entrance to the cemetery’s Veteran’s Plaza is a monument of Nathan Bedford Forrest, a general in the Civil War.
+The monument was erected by the United Daughters of the Confederacy to recognize Forrest for his role in capturing a Union raiding party led by Colonel Abel Streight in 1863.